LeStegii/server-software/SERVERS.md

 </br>
 Click [here](https://github.com/UeberallGebannt/server-softwares/blob/master/SERVERS.md#mods) to go to Mods.

+⚠️ **Warning!** If a project is not in active developement exploits such as Log4J could still work!

 ## Vanilla

 ### 🌍 Vanilla Minecraft
+  - Active: ✔️
   - Version: Alpha 1.0.15-LATEST
   - Author: Mojang
   - Fork: -